fullstack-hy2020/fullstack-hy2020.github.io/src/content/3/en/part3c.md

 Note that the application shouldn't be running in another console, otherwise the port will already be in use.

-__NB__ Newer version of Visual Studio Code may have _run_ instead of _debug_.
-Furthermore, you may have to configure your _launch.json_ file to start debuggning.
-This can be done by choosing _Add Configuration..._ on drop down menu, which is located next to green play button and above _VARIABLES_ menu, and select _Run "npm start" in a debug terminal_.
+__NB__ A newer version of Visual Studio Code may have _Run_ instead of _Debug_.
+Furthermore, you may have to configure your _launch.json_ file to start debugging.
+This can be done by choosing _Add Configuration..._ on the drop-down menu, which is located next to the green play button and above _VARIABLES_ menu, and select _Run "npm start" in a debug terminal_.
+For more detailed setup instructions, visit Visual Studio Code's [Debugging documentation](https://code.visualstudio.com/docs/editor/debugging).

 Below you can see a screenshot where the code execution has been paused in the middle of saving a new note: